-It has been a heated battle between the Village of Sussex and Sussex farmer Pete Meissner over plans to construct a new business park, but the situation has just reached new heights.
+It has been a heated battle between the Village of Sussex and Sussex farmer Pete Meissner over plans to construct , but the situation has just reached new heights.

 The 120 acres of farmland being evaluated for the new corporate center, near the corner of highways 164 and VV, was formerly owned by the Meissner family, but was sold in 2002.
 The family farm has continued to use the land after its sale, and Meissner says its essential to his cattle business in Sussex.

 “If Sussex buys that ground and we’re left with 120 less acres, I don’t believe we’ll be able to maintain our farming enterprises here,” said Meissner, whose family has been farming on the site for nearly 80 years.
 “Once that happens, there’s no turning back.
 The (cattle portion of the) Meissner farm would cease to exist in Sussex.”